slash-segmentation/hubzero/README.md

 * DataTables (http://www.datatables.net) version 1.10.1 (http://datatables.net/releases/DataTables-1.10.1.zip)

 The main work is the CRBS Workflow Service, which has been written as a Joomla component.
-The Com_workflowservice folder should be installed in the hubzero "components" directory.
-You will need to use the Extension Manager to "discover" the new component.
-It helps to first "purge cache" before trying the "discover".
-There isn't an "admin" section to the component, so it will give an error, but it doesn't affect things ...
+The original component did not have an administrative component.
+It's best to use the Extension Manager to uninstall the component before proceeding with installating the latest version.

+To install the current version, first download the "com_workflowservice_installer.zip" file.
+Then, use the Extension Manager :: Install to upload the package file, which is the zip you just downloaded.
+Click "Upload & Install", and it should take care of the rest.
+Once installed, you should go to the new Components::CRBS Workflow Service menu and configure the component.
+The URL might work as is, but you will for sure need to change the username:password.
+Once it's configured, you will need to add workflow categories and use the admin tool to select what workflows belong in each category.